yashkhatri/lyo.designer/User Manual for Domain Specification Modelling.md

 From such a model, you can produce a library of Java classes, with the appropriate Lyo OSLC4J annotations to reflect the defined OSLC Resources, and their properties.
 These classes can then be further used in the development of OSLC applications using the Lyo OSLC4J SDK.

-A domains model can also be imported into a toolchain model, to model a complete toolchain, as well as a single server and/or client. (see [Lyo's Toolchain Modelling Instructions](Lyo/ToolchainModellingAndCodeGenerationWorkshop "wikilink") for details).
+A domains model can also be imported into a toolchain model, to model a complete toolchain, as well as a single server and/or client. (see [Lyo Designer Manual](User-Manual-for-Toolchain-Modelling) for details).

 Bug Reporting
 -------------

-Please send any bug reports, questions or suggestions to the project mailinglist lyo-dev@eclipse.org, or report Bugs/features through [Bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Lyo)
+Please send any bug reports, questions or suggestions to the project mailinglist lyo-dev@eclipse.org, or report Bugs/features on [Github](https://github.com/eclipse/lyo.designer/issues)

 Eclipse Setup
 =============

-First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [General Setup for OSLC4J development](Lyo/General_Setup_for_OSLC4J_Development "wikilink")
+First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [General Setup for OSLC4J development](https://wiki.eclipse.org/Lyo/General_Setup_for_OSLC4J_Development)

-Then, make sure your environment is setup for OSLC4J modelling and code generation as instructed on [ Modelling and Generation Installation](Lyo/modelling_and_generation/installation "wikilink")
+Then, make sure you [install Lyo Designer](Installing-Lyo-Designer)

 Create a Modelling Project
 ==========================